theerayakaow/OdsServer/README.md

-# On-Demand Salary - Mobile Client
+# On-Demand Salary - Mock Backend API

 Please **do not make any changes directly on the `main` branch**.
 If you're here to develop, follow the instructions below.